 17.4 Clean and adequate restroom facilities, including showers, shall be provided at the discretion of the Public Employer, if such restrooms and shower facilities are recommended by the Safety and Health Advisory Committee.
 If within the discretion of the Public Employer, the employee, from a work incident is required to change clothing, he may be allowed leave with pay to do so.
-17.5 No employee shall be directed to operate unsafe equipment or to perform acts considered to be unsafe as the same are identified by the Advisory Safety and Health Committee.

-17.6 The Public Employer agrees to provide first-aid kits to be accessible to employees.
-The Public Employer agrees to provide transportation for employees to and from medical facilities if an injury on the job requires such transporting.

-17.7 The Public Employer agrees to furnish at no cost to the employee, ice water, cups, safety vests, water repellant boots, and work gloves where necessary.
-No employee shall be directed to perform work in any rain or water without the proper wearing apparel, as determined by the supervisor, which will be furnished by Nassau County.

-17.8 The Public Employer agrees to provide crushed ice at each work reporting location.

-Two (2) attic-type fans shall be added for ventilation at the work site.
-(County Garage - Hilliard)
+- 17.5 No employee shall be directed to operate unsafe equipment or to perform acts considered to be unsafe as the same are identified by the Advisory Safety and Health Committee. - 17.6 The Public Employer agrees to provide first-aid kits to be accessible to employees.
+The Public Employer agrees to provide transportation for employees to and from medical facilities if an injury on the job requires such transporting. - 17.7 The Public Employer agrees to furnish at no cost to the employee, ice water, cups, safety vests, water repellant boots, and work gloves where necessary.
+No employee shall be directed to perform work in any rain or water without the proper wearing apparel, which will be furnished by Nassau County. - 17.8 The Public Employer agrees to provide crushed ice at each work reporting location. - Two (2) attic-type fans shall be added for ventilation at the work site.
+(County Garage Hilliard)